 “Sims comes back and just his very presence in Newport is really a significant strategic development,” said David Kohnen, director of the college’s John B. Hattendorf Center for Maritime Historical Research and organizer of the conference.

-“He came back to the Naval War College to teach the U.S. Navy how to think about the future.”
+“He came back to the Naval War College to teach the Navy how to think about the future.”

 Kohnen said that amid today’s debate about education in the Navy, and the recent release of the Education for Seapower report, history shows that leaders of the 20th century Navy valued teaching.